icanjs/auth-component/readme.md

 }
 ```

-## FormError
+## Automatic Form Error Handling

 The `FormError` component is simply a `div` with an error message in it.
 It is used to show error messages returned from a server.
 See how it's used in the `Form` example, above, or in the demos.
+When used with the `Form` component, errors shows when returned from the server.
+They are automatically cleared when the form is submitted.

 ```js
 import FormError from 'auth-component/forms/form-error/form-error';